Probate Q&A Series

 • Obtain lien statements in writing to verify amounts and legal validity.

-• File any required affidavits and serve notice by publication for unknown or missing heirs under Rule 4(j1).
+• File any required affidavits and, if applicable, serve notice by publication for unknown or missing parties under Rule 4(j1).

-• Appoint a guardian ad litem for minors or incapacitated heirs to protect their share.
+• Appoint a guardian ad litem for minors or incompetent heirs if required to protect their share.

 Conclusion